ECCC-MSC/open-data/docs/msc-data/nwp_rdps-cgsl/readme_rdps-cgsl-datamart_en.md

 MSC Datamart data can be [automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](../../msc-datamart/amqp_en.md) as soon as they become available.
 An [overview and examples to access and use the Meteorological Service of Canada's open data](../../usage/readme_en.md) is also available.

 The data is available using the HTTP protocol and resides in a directory that is plainly accessible to a web browser.
 Visiting that directory with an interactive browser will yield a raw listing of links, each link being a downloadable GRIB2 file.
-In practice, we recommend writing your own script to automate the downloading of the desired data (using wget or equivalent).
-If you are unsure of how to proceed, you might like to take a look at our brief wget usage guide.

 The data can be accessed at the following URLs :